sakshithoke/All-Projects/README.md

 - Hybrid Subscription Model: Salons initially purchase the product and can later subscribe to services offering shared intelligence and refillable pouches, ensuring both short-term and long-term revenue.

 <h5 align="Left">3.
 ERP Simulation Analysis</h5>
+<h4 align="Left">Problem Statement</h4>
+This document outlines the growth strategy, game strategy, and sales and marketing efforts of a maple syrup company over four rounds of a business simulation.
+The company aimed to optimize its product assortments, expand into high-demand regions, and maximize profitability through efficient operations, strategic market expansion, and customer-centricity.
+The document provides a detailed analysis of the company's performance across four rounds, including key achievements, mistakes, and lessons learned.
+It also presents the evolution of the company's sales and marketing strategy, procurement strategy, and region-wise price variations and total sales.

+<h4 align="Left">Solution</h4>

+The key elements of the solution presented in the MIS project document are as follows:
+**Growth Strategy:**
+- Targeted expansion into high-demand regions
+- Tailoring syrup offerings to regional preferences
+- Optimizing product assortments for maximum penetration in North, South, and West markets **Game Strategy:**
+- Maximizing profitability through efficient operations, strategic market expansion, and customer-centricity
+- Achieving a superior balanced scorecard
+**Sales and Marketing Strategy:**
+- Initial focus on highest-selling products, increasing their inventory and sales
+- Revised strategy to reduce marketing costs and invest only in the top 3 highest-selling products
+- Tracking region-wise market capture and adjusting procurement strategy to align with regional demand patterns **Procurement Strategy:**
+- Adjusting procurement strategy to address issues with product surpluses and stockouts **Pricing Strategy:**
+- Flexible pricing approach tailored to each regional market
+- Adjusting prices based on demand, production costs, and competition **Key Achievements, Mistakes, and Lessons Learned:**
+- Identified and discussed the company's 5 key achievements, 5 key mistakes, and 5 key lessons learned throughout the simulation

+This project document provides a comprehensive overview of the company's strategic decision-making, operational challenges, and performance analysis across the four rounds of the business simulation.
+The insights and lessons learned can serve as valuable guidance for future strategic planning and decision-making in similar business scenarios.

 <h5 align="Left">4.
 Netflix stats - Anlysis</h5>